lcgothen/IK_MORF/README.md

 - If using the neural networks, execute also `ansible-playbook -i inventory morf_transfer_nn.yml`
 - SSH into MORF and execute the command `cd /home/morf-one/workspace/gorobots-mthor/projects/morf/real/catkin_ws/src/morf_controller/bin`
 - Execute `./morf_controller_real <TYPE>`
     - TYPE: 0 is using the equations and 1 is using the neural networks

+**Note:** the neural networks used can be changed by changing the file **ann_config.yml**.
+For neural networks trained with data generated with the equations, use `reverse: 1`.
+For neural networks trained with data generated with the simulation or the real robot, use `reverse: 0`.

 ## Data generation for neural networks